 Figure 1.
-Unsupervised multivariate analysis of patient and control CSF metabolite concentrations.
-A- C. PCA score plots showing the separation of patients from controls on the first two principal components.
-A) All samples B) MeCP2 and CDKL5.
-C) hypo-glutamatergic.
-D and E. Ward hierarchical clustering showing log-transformed metabolite concentrations.
-Both MeCp2 /CDKL5 (C) and hypo-glutamatergic (D) patients form homogeneous groups regardless of genotype.
-There is some overlap with controls, but mostly patients cluster together and have a markedly decreased expression of most metabolites
+A) Glutamatergic neurotransmission alterations in disease cohorts.
+Rett syndrome (MeCP2) and CDKL5-epileptic encephalopathy (CDKL5) were classified as hyperglutamatergic disorders , while GRIN-related pediatric encephalopathy (GRIN) and syntaxin encephalopathy (STXBP1) were classified as hypoglutamatergic disorders B-F. Unsupervised multivariate analysis of patient and control CSF metabolite concentrations.
+PCA score plots showing the separation of patients from controls on the first two principal components.
+B) Patients do not form distinct groups based on pathology or hyper/hypoglutamatergic alterations.
+Control samples are highly varied, although the majority separate from the patients.
+C) hyperglutamatergic patients.
+D) hypoglutamatergic patients.
+Ward hierarchical clustering showing log-transformed metabolite concentrations.
+Both E) hyperglutamatergic and F) hypoglutamatergic patients form homogeneous groups regardless of genotype.
+There is some overlap with controls, but mostly patients cluster together and have a markedly decreased concentration of most metabolites.

 Figure 2.
-Identification of significantly altered metabolites and their impact on group classification A-B) OPLS-DA score plots showing separations of controls compared to A) RTT and B) hypo-glutamatergic patients.
-Although control samples showed high intergroup variability, both OPLS-DA models showed good separation between the groups (R2Y(cum) > 0.9 ,Q2Y(cum) > 0.8, RMSEE < 0.2).
+Identification of significantly altered metabolites and their impact on group classification A-B) OPLS-DA score plots showing separations of controls compared to A) A) hyperglutamatergic and B) hypoglutamatergic patients.
+Both OPLS-DA models showed good separation between the groups (R2Y (cum) > 0.9, Q2Y (cum) > 0.8, RMSEE < 0.2), and both were statistically significant after permutation testing.
 C-D) VIP scores.
 Both diseases show similar metabolic alterations.
-C) hyper-glutamatergic had 18 metabolites with VIP score > 1 D) hypo-glutamatergic patients ha 17.
+C) hyperglutamatergic patients had 18 metabolites with a Variable Importance in Projection (VIP) score > 1 D) hypoglutamatergic patients had 17.
 The highest VIP scores in both cases belonged to tryptophan metabolites.
 E-F) Integrated results of UVA and MVA analysis.
-E) Rett had a subset of metabolites that were only identified by UVA F) hypo-glutamatergic patients.
+E) hyperglutamatergic patients F) hypoglutamatergic patients.
 For both groups there was a small number of metabolites identified as altered by both univariate and multivariate analyses.
-Both diseases showed similar metabolic alterations, though RTT (C) had a higher number of significantly altered metabolites.
-Interestingly, RTT patients showed some metabolites that were significantly altered but did not contribute to the classification of the OPLS-DA model.
+Both diseases showed similar metabolic alterations, though hyperglutamatergic (C) had a higher number of significantly altered metabolites.
+Interestingly, the hyperglutamatergic cohort showed significant alterations in metabolites that did not contribute to the performance of the OPLS-DA model.
 G-H) Hierarchical clustering using only the selected metabolites showed perfect separation between patients and controls for both groups.
-G) Hyper-glutamatergic patients showed a few more metabolites that had increased concentrations when compared to controls than did H) hypo-glutamatergic patients, but overall the altered metabolites were decreased in both groups of patients
+G) Hyperglutamatergic patients had increased concentrations of indole-3-propionic acid, galactose, and trigonelline, while H) hypoglutamatergic patients had increased concentrations of urea, trigonelline, and indole-3-propionic acid. but the rest of the altered metabolites all had decreased concentrations in patient cohorts.

 Figure 3.
 Pathways affected by selected metabolites.
-Altered metabolites for both RTT and hypo-glutamatergic patients had the highest impact in galactose metabolism, amino sugar and nucleotide sugar metabolism, and glycerolipid metabolism.
-The pathways that were most altered were ABC transporters, galactose metabolism, and tryptophan metabolism.T
+Selected metabolites were converted to their KEGG compound IDs and mapped to their corresponding pathways.
+Only human pathways were taken into account, and pathways unrelated to the nervous system were filtered out.
+ABC transporters, galactose metabolism, tryptophan metabolism, and amino sugar and nucleotide sugar metabolism had the highest numbers of altered metabolites for both A) hyperglutamatergic, and B) hypoglutamatergic patients.